mapbender/mapbender-documentation/en/installation/systemrequirements.rst

 * For development, particular the phantomjs helper, you need also the BZ2 extension. (php-bz2)

 For Suse SLES and PHP 7 you also have to install (extra packages in SLES):

 * php7-zlib
 * php7-fileinfo

 Support PostgreSQL:

 * PostgreSQL version 10 is not yet supported  (Doctrine/DBAL 2.7 includes PostgreSQL 10 support).

 PHP 7
 -----

-Mapbender supports also PHP 7.
+Mapbender supports also PHP 7 up to version 7.1.
 You'll need the above listed libraries for PHP 7 and the following additional ones:

 * PHP Zip (php-zip)
 * PHP Bz2 (php-bz2)
 * PHP XML (php-xml)

+PHP 7.2 is not yet supported.

 Databases